 For nursing students, this is the epitome of their four-year course.
 This is the moment that would determine if they are fit enough to be one of the nursing students privileged to practice the profession of nursing.
 So here are a few tips in preparation for this big challenge:

-An effective time table means making a schedule for each scope of the nursing board exam.
+An effective timetable means making a schedule for each scope of the nursing board exam.
 For instance, you can divide the 30 days of June to cover each topic.
-An example of this could be seen in a table below:
+An example of this could be seen in the table below:

 *Take note that this is just an example of a schedule.
 You can modify this schedule that suits you.